What's a Hub and Spoke Model? Will it Shape Our Offices?

 So, will hub and spoke models become widely adopted?

-But, as he says, flexible office space might be key here in inviting businesses to try it out: "Coworking and serviced office providers would be the obvious candidates to create this network.”
+Flexible office space might be key here in inviting businesses to try it out, with coworking and serviced office providers being the obvious candidates to create a network.

 hub-and-spoke-4-1050x750.jpg